TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Implementation Details

 \section{Implementation Details}

-\paragraph{\bf Retrieval setup} We follow the retrieval setup from CRAG~\citep{yang2024crag}, using up to 50 web pages as retrieval documents per question.
+\paragraph{Experimental setup.} We follow the retrieval setup from CRAG~\citep{yang2024crag}, using up to 50 web pages as retrieval documents per question.
 For each question, the question text is used as the search query, and up to 50 HTML pages are stored from the search API.
 For NaturalQuestions (NQ), HotpotQA, and MuSiQue, we use the 2018 Wikipedia dump~\citep{karpukhin2020dense} as the knowledge source and employ the E5 retriever~\citep{wang2024e5}, as in line with the Search-R1 setup~\citep{jin2025searchr}.
+Following prior works~\citep{yang2024crag,huang2025confqa,kachuee2025prismrag}, we set $w_1=1, w_2=0, w_3=1$ for truthfulness score calculation (defined in~\Cref{sec:problem_formulation}).
+The correctness of predicted answers are judged by Llama3.3-70B-Instruct against the reference answers.

-\paragraph{\bf DPO} DPO~\citep{rafailov2023direct} is an offline RL method that trains the model to prefer certain responses over others.
+\paragraph{DPO.} DPO~\citep{rafailov2023direct} is an offline RL method that trains the model to prefer certain responses over others.
 Preference pairs are constructed differently for OOK and non-OOK questions.
 For OOK questions, the preferred response is “I don’t know,” and the dispreferred response is a randomly chosen incorrect answer.
 For non-OOK questions, correct and incorrect responses are paired.
 DPO expresses the probability of preference data with the policy model rather than the reward model, yielding the following objective:

 where $(x, y_w, y_l)$ are preference pairs consisting of the prompt, the winning response, and the losing response from the preference dataset $\mathcal{D}$.